EU approves Hungary's recovery plan, but withholds cash, moves to freeze other funds | Business

 The European Commission approved on Wednesday Hungary's post-pandemic recovery plan but said Budapest would not receive any payments - worth a total 5.8 billion euros - until it implements reforms to bolster judicial independence and tackle corruption.
 Separately, the Commission also asked EU governments to freeze 7.5 billion euros that Hungary would normally receive from the EU budget as part of funds transferred to poorer member states to equalise living standards across the bloc.

 The EU executive's move to withhold funds comes after months of talks with Prime Minister Viktor Orban's right-wing government over high-level graft, the independence of courts, non-governmental institutions and media, and minority rights.
-"We are today giving our positive assessment to Hungary's comprehensive recovery and recovery plan.
+"We are today giving our positive assessment to Hungary's ... recovery plan.
 Regarding the rule of law, Hungary has committed to significant reforms.
-Only once these reforms are implemented in full will access to the EU's recovery fund be unlocked," European Commission Vice President Valdis Dombrovskis said.
+Only once these reforms are implemented in full will access to the EU’s recovery fund be unlocked," Commission Vice President Valdis Dombrovskis said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)